-Other organisations that can help
+Other organisations that can

-Advice Centres
+help Advice Centres

-Advice Centres, like Citizens Advice and law centres can represent you and help you understand the reasons for decisions about Housing Benefit and/or Council Tax Benefit.
+Advice Centres, like Citizens Advice and law centres can represent you and help you understand the reasons for decisions about Housing Benefit.
 They can also help you to fill in forms or to write a letter.
 They will sometimes go with you to the tribunal that hears your appeal.